Bruce Johnston: Original tenure with the Beach Boys

 Surf's Up (1971) included Johnston's most notable written composition for the band, "Disney Girls (1957)", which was subsequently recorded by, among others, Cass Elliot, Captain & Tennille, Art Garfunkel, Jack Jones, and Doris Day.
 From a performance standpoint, he later cited 1971 as his favorite year of the group musically because their set lists focused on newer songs.
 He also criticized Surf's Up as "a hyped-up lie."
 His final contribution before departing consisted of backing vocals on their 1972 song "Marcella".

-In 1972, Johnston was dismissed from the band.
-According to manager Jack Rieley, he fired Johnston at the request of the Wilson brothers.
+In 1972, Johnston left the Beach Boys.
+Manager Jack Rieley said he dismissed Johnston at the request of the Wilson brothers.
 Brian told an interviewer, "All I know is he got into a horrible fight with Jack Rieley.
 Some dispute, and they got into a horrible fight, and the next day Bruce was gone."
 Dennis Wilson said, "There's less tension since Bruce left. [...]
 Musically, we didn't click [and] appreciate each other, so one day we both said, 'OK, that's it.'
 He's a good guy but he was writing stuff for a solo album. [...]
 We're a band."
 Mike Love stated, "It was very amicable.
 The Beach Boys never threw him out.
 He was just on a tangent that was outside The Beach Boys for so many years."
-Johnston himself said that he left the band partly due to his unhappiness with Brian's creative withdrawal from the group.
+Johnston himself said that he quit the band partly due to his unhappiness with Brian's creative withdrawal from the group.
 Later, in 1974, he said that he departed because he "didn't want to go on singing oldies for the rest of my life" and was "too frustrated being [considered as] a fifth of something – which was what I was with the Beach Boys."